miayam/miayam/src/pages/docs.md

 Therefore, every template will have unique minified, production ready assets that's only needed by pages that include it. *About* page will not load assets required by *Home* page.
-As little assets as possible.
+As fewer assets as possible.

 ### Usage {#usage}
 - [Requirement](#requirement){.a-anchor}